life0fun/growingtree/growingtree-app/README.md

       (let [parent (render/get-parent-id renderer path)
            id (render/new-id! renderer path "todoapp")
            html (templates/add-template renderer path (:todo-page templates))]
-        (dom/append! (dom/by-id parent) (html))))
+        (dom/append! (dom/by-id parent) (html ))))

-There are two ways to create new node, one is create a node that attach to DOM id, for example, "todoapp", and later use dom append! to insert node to parent dom.
+There are two ways to create new node, one is create a render DOM node for a path that maps to a browser DOM id, for example, [:todo] maps to div id "todoapp".
+Then later we add-template to [:todo] node, render template to html and dom append to [:todo]'s parent.

-    id (render/new-id! renderer path "todoapp")
+The other way is call new-id to get an id for the path node [:x :y], then attach a template to the path node; finally, render the template and assign it the id from render DOM as browser div id.

-The other way is create a node without any DOM id, and use templates prepend-t to attach node's html to template.
+The other way is create a render dom id for the path node, attach template to it. and use templates prepend-t to attach path node's html to designated path node, for example, here we attach message path node's template to [:chat].
 Note here the :chat node is at a div node with field="content:messages", means div's content is taken from :messages key in data, hence the html is wrapped inside :messages key of the passed in map.

     (defn create-message-node [r [_ path] d]
       (let [id (render/new-id! r path)
             html (templates/add-template r path (:message templates))]
         (templates/prepend-t r [:chat] {:messages (html {:id id :status "pending"})})))

-The design choice of either use domina dom or use push render templates functions.
+Note that with filed="content:XXX" approach, all div defined with this filed=content:XXX will get the rendered template html.

 For :value delta, render-fn destructure the message into [type path old-val new-val]